This blog is about the lesser known but beautiful, wonderful, huge, unique and sometimes bizarre places around the World.

 Credits: Noisette, a Google Earth addict, volunteer moderator

-on the Google Earth Community and top contributor on the Google Earth help
+of the Google Earth Community and top contributor in the Google Earth help

 forum, was kind enough to visit the place to obtain its pictures for this blog.